Microsoft Teams Town Hall: Attendee Pack, Cost, and Alternatives

 - July 2026 — Teams Live Events is officially retired.
 From this point on, no new events can be scheduled.

-- 28 February 2027 — events scheduled before retirement continue to run; after that, the capability ends entirely.
+- 28 February 2027 — events scheduled before then still run; after that, the feature ends completely.

-Microsoft recommends migrating all customers to Town Hall.
-If you’ve been using Live Events for recurring large-format events, now is the time to make a deliberate choice: the new format — or a specialized streaming platform.
+Microsoft recommends that all customers migrate to Town Hall.
+Anyone who has used Live Events for regular large formats should make a deliberate decision now at the latest: the new format — or a specialized streaming platform.

 With a standard Teams Enterprise license (or Microsoft 365 E3 / E5), Town Halls reach up to 3,000 attendees.
-An additional view-only mode with Q&A capability extends events to up to 10,000 viewers (Source: Microsoft Learn, 2026).
-Out of the box, you get:
+An additional view-only mode with a Q&A feature extends events to up to 10,000 viewers (source: Microsoft Learn, 2026).
+The standard scope includes, among other things:

-- Embedded streaming inside the Microsoft 365 tenant
+- embedded streaming within the Microsoft 365 tenant

-If you need more reach, you’ll need additional licenses — the Teams Events Attendee Packs.
+Anyone who needs more reach depends on additional licenses — the Teams Events Attendee Packs.

-- Assigned per organizer: each pack is bound to a specific person.
+- Assigned per person: each pack is bound to a specific organizer.

-- Not shareable across the organization: if multiple employees need to host large Town Hall events, each one needs their own pack.
+- Not shareable across the company: if several people are to host large Town Hall events, each needs their own pack.

-- Recurring license — no pay-per-event option; billed monthly, annually, or on a 3-year contract.
+- Recurring license — no pay-per-event option, but billed monthly, annually or on a 3-year contract.

-The table below shows list prices in the Microsoft 365 admin portal (as of 2026-05-04, no partner discount).
+The following table shows the list prices in the Microsoft 365 admin portal (as of 2026-05-04, excluding partner discount).
 Binding prices apply only through your Microsoft contract or a CSP partner.

 | Plan | 1 year — €/month | 1 year — total | 3 years — €/month | 3 years — total |